Vasoon Animation: History

 Vasoon Animation was officially formed by Wang Chuan, Wu Hanqing, Kuang Yuqi, Zhang Jianwei and Wu Guanying in 1992, making Vasoon Animation China's oldest private animation studio.
 The 180 employees of Vasoon Animation are involved with all aspects of animations including editing, planning, design, production and direction.
 The animators of Vasoon enjoy the challenge of experimenting with wide range of animation styles, including modern realism, Chinese modern painting style, and comic realism.
 The company produces and distributes a complete array of animated entertainment products including animated feature films, animated TV series, artistic short films, illustrated books and animated interactive applications.
 Organizations including China Film Group Corporation, Shanghai Media Group, CCTV and BTV have collaborated with Vasoon Animation during various television and film projects.

 One of Vasoon Animation's most notable features is "Kuiba", also known as 魁拔.
 The film "Kuiba" tells the story of how a boy saves a fantasy world from an evil monster.

 The film borrows the Japanese "hot-blooded" style, refreshing the audience's views on Chinese animation.
+It is the pioneer of Chinese Anime, influential for many late comers in the cinema.

 "Kuiba" has been critically acclaimed, however it commercially fell below expectations.